-Disciplinary Suspension is a written notice to the student that s/he/they is separated from the University for a designated period of time.
+Disciplinary Suspension is a written notice to the student that they are separated from the University for a designated period of time.
 The student will receive "W's" in current courses and the "W's" will appear on the student's transcript.
 During the suspension period, a Judicial Hold is active on the student's account.
 The student is not permitted to register for classes and is not permitted to attend any University-sponsored events, on or off-campus, without permission from the Vice President for Student Life and Director of Student Conduct, or designee.
 A student is not eligible for any financial refund.
 For permission to return to the University, the student must petition the Vice President for Student Life and Director of Student Conduct, or designee, in writing, displaying completion of any sanction(s).
-The student should contact the Vice President for Student Life and Director of Student Conduct, or designee, in writing, displaying completion of any sanction(s).
-The student should contact the Vice President for Student Life and Director of Student Life and Director of Student Life and Director of Student Conduct, or designee, at least three weeks in advance of the start of the new semester.
+The student should contact the Vice President for Student Life and Director of Student Conduct, or designee, at least three weeks in advance of the start of the new semester.